aclark4life/python-packages-doc/basic-features/index.rst

 Basic features
 ==============

-These features were introduced and developed in the alpha release, from October 2011 to June 2012.
+These features were first introduced and developed in the alpha release, from October 2011 to June 2012.

 .. toctree::
    :maxdepth: 1